karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 # **Use a Directory.build.props to manage the common properties required in all your projects**

-This tip, like the last one, applies if you're building a template that is comprised of multiple projects (e.g., a Clean Architecture template).
+This tip, like the last one, applies if you're building a template that is comprised of multiple projects.

 If you take a look at the various projects constituting your .NET template, you will see a set of properties repeated in each of them.
-For instance, the ``LangVersion`` property, the ``Nullable`` property, or the ``ImplicitUsings`` property.
+For instance, the ``LangVersion``, the ``Nullable``, or the ``ImplicitUsings`` property.

 It is much better to create a ``Directory.build.props`` file at the root level of your template to manage the common  settings required in all your projects.